rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <!--
 <h3>Running Scheduled and Periodic Events</h3>
 -->
-The MQTT plug-in provides for direct execution of Scheduled and Periodic Events, similar to Macros, by defining them in "Int Objects" configuration.
+The MQTT plug-in provides for direct execution of Scheduled and Periodic Events, similar to Macros, by defining them in <b>Int Objects</b> configuration.
 <br>
 <br>
 You also can execute a Scheduled Event or Periodic Event by using the trigger option in a virtual external device.